NangoHQ/nango/docs/docs/providers/battlenet.md

 ## API specific gotchas

-- Depending on the region you will want to connect to, you will have to provide the region as am extension in the config params.
+- Depending on the region you want to connect to, you have to provide the region as an extension in the config params.
    You should use `nango.auth('amazon', '1', {params: {extension: 'com.cn'}})`.
-The provided extension here is the shows that the region is china.
+The provided extension here shows that the region is china.
-- Tokens cannot be refreshed, hence when token expires resource owners will have to go through to authorize flow again.
+- Tokens cannot be refreshed, hence when the token expires, resource owners will have to go through the authorize flow again.